TejaChilumula/CMPE-255-Assignment_02/README.md

 # DATA MINING - Assignment 2

-## 🌟 Assignment 1: Dive into the World of AutoML using JADBio 🌟
+## 🌟 Task 1: Dive into the World of AutoML using JADBio 🌟

 ### 📌 Introduction:
 [JADBio](https://jadbio.com/) is a magical 🎩 AutoML platform tailored for biomedical data.
 With its no-code approach, it allows you to unleash the power of machine learning without getting your hands dirty!